 You can comfortably fit and turn five or six small pancakes at a time.
-You will know the are ready to turn when the edges have dried out slightly.
-Don’t wait for bubbles to appear on the edges like you might with a regular pancake.
+You will know they are ready to turn when the edges have dried out slightly.
+Don’t wait for bubbles to appear on the edges as you might with a regular pancake.
 That just isn’t going to happen and you will have burned pancakes.

-This recipe make about 15 small pancakes an 12 medium sized pancakes.
+This recipe makes about 15 small pancakes 12 medium-sized pancakes.
 I add sliced bananas and walnuts of course!